What Mortgage Can You Get For £400 – £500 a Month?

 Term length

-Do remember, that while lengthening your term may reduce your monthly repayments, you will end up paying more interest over the course of your mortgage.
+Remember that while lengthening your term may reduce your monthly repayments, you will pay more interest throughout your mortgage.

-In the case of a £450 per month mortgage, see how the term length can result in a swing of over £50,000 using the rates below.
+For a £450 per month mortgage, see how the term length can increase by over £50,000 using the rates below.

 Monthly repayment | Interest rate | Deposit | Term Length | Potential mortgage amount |